Protect Your Eyes With These Contact Lens Safety Tips

 Contact lenses have an excellent safety record – as long as the wearer carefully follows their eye doctor's instructions.
 October is Contact Lens Safety Month, so there's no better time to brush up on safety tips to keep your eyes and vision healthy while wearing contact lenses!

-If you have further questions, need to update your prescriptions, get an eye exam or are considering a new brand or type of contact lens, contact James Tracey Eye Care in Midtown today.
+If you have further questions, need to update your prescriptions, get an eye exam or are considering a new brand or type of contact lens, contact James Tracey Eye Care in Woodcliff Lake today.

 How to Take Care of Contact Lenses